varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 #### Networking card

-The onboard Gigabit Ethernet is working perfectly, so no need to install an ethernet card, unless you want to use some fancy 10Gb card. **I would recommend to install a Wifi+Bluetooth card with the Broadcomm BCM94360CD chipset.** Althrough it is not required for a functioning system, it is needed to have Continuity, AirDrop, Handoff etc. The best part is, that no workarounds needed if you use this chipset. **They're pretty inexpensive on EBay, but *always read the description,* because some chinese dudes will want to rip you off, and send you a card with a compatible, but not the exactly same chipset.** Compatible chipsets will not work out-of-the box. **If the description contains text like *"maximum chipset"*, do not buy from that seller.** I recommend this chipset, because it was included in the iMac15,1.
+The onboard Gigabit Ethernet is working perfectly, so no need to install an ethernet card, unless you want to use some fancy 10Gb cards. **I would recommend to install a Wifi+Bluetooth card, with the Broadcomm BCM94360CD chipset.** Althrough it is not required for a functioning system, it is needed to have Continuity, AirDrop, Handoff etc. The best part is, that no workarounds needed if you use this chipset, it's plug'n'play. **They're pretty inexpensive on EBay, but *always read the description,* because some chinese dudes will want to rip you off, and send you a card with a compatible, but not the exactly same, and slower chipset.** Compatible chipsets will not work out-of-the box, so they will need some "kext magic" to be able to make them work.
+I see no reason to get a random card for slightly cheaper price, and it will casue more headaches for sure. **If the description contains text like *"maximum chipset"*, do not buy from that seller.** I recommend this exact chipset, because it was included in the iMac15,1, and has WIFI+BT on the same PCIe card.
 Some other chipsets may work too, for more information, please read [OpenCore's Wifi Buyers guide.](https://dortania.github.io/Wireless-Buyers-Guide/)

 #### Dedicated GPU
-You can freely use any decicated GPU supported by MacOS.
+You can freely use any decicated GPU that supports by MacOS.
 Keep in mind, this machine's PSU don't have any PCIe power headers, so use a GPU that will work with the power coming from the PCIe socket itself.
 (Under 75 watts GPUs.)
 I'm using the iGPU, since don't need any graphics intensive applications.
 It will work just fine for everything, other than video rendering/CAD/3D modeling/gaming.

 ## Preperation

 ### Creating the install media

-You have to make an installation media to install MacOS, and make it bootable too.
-If you're using MacOS, you can head to the App Store to download it directly from Apple.
+You have to make an installation media to install MacOS, and in the second step, you have to make it bootable too.
+If you're using MacOS, you can head to the App Store to download the installer directly from Apple.
 Since I had no access to a Mac, I used a script called [giMacOS](https://github.com/corpnewt/gibMacOS), which can also run under Windows.
-The process on Windows is the following:
+The process on Windows is the following):
 * Download gibMacOS from GitHub as a ZIP.
 * Extract the gibMacOS-master folder.
 * Run gibMacOS.bat, and choose otpion 1 to download the latest Catalina installer.
 * After the download succeeded, launch makeInstall.bat, enter the path of the previously downloaded files, (it will be in the script's folder) and choose you USB drive as an output drive.
 Wait until the process ends, it will take a while.
-After the install media was created, we will need to make it bootable later.
-At the moment, only Macs can boot it.
+After the install media was created, we need to make the USB drive bootable by PCs.
+At the moment, only real Macs can boot it.
+> Note: you can use gibMacOS on Mac too, all you need to do is to launch the same files as you would do on Windows, but launch the ones with the .command file extension.
+For making the installer on Linux, pleas refer to [the OpenCore Install Guide.](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/linux-install.html)

 ### Configuring the EFI

-First of all, download the EFI folder I included in this repo, so we can make some adjustments on it.
-In this step, we will tweak our bootloader, than write it out on the install media's EFI folder, so PCs will be able to boot from it.
+First of all, download the EFI folder I've included in this repo, so we can make some adjustments on it.
+In this step, we will tweak our bootloader, generate our fake Mac serials, than write it out on the install media's EFI folder, so PCs will be able to boot from it.

 #### GenSMBIOS values

-We need a script, called [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), to be able to fake create fake serial number, UUID, and MLB numbers. **This step is essential to have a working iMessage, so do not skip it.** This script can run on Windows too.
+We need a script, called [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS), to be able to fake create fake serial number, UUID, and MLB numbers. **This step is essential to have a working iMessage, so do not skip it.
+It is highly recommended to do this now, rather than post-install.** This script can run on Windows too.
 The process on windows is the following:
 * Download GenSMBIOS as a ZIP, then extract it.
 * Launch GenSMBIOS.bat, and use option 1 to download MacSerial.
 * Choose option 2, to select the path of the config.plist file.
 It will be located in EFI/OC folder. ( The stuff you've downloaded from this repo. :) )